OffchainLabs/community-helm-charts/charts/nitro/README.md

 `execution.parent-chain-reader.subscribe-err-interval` | duration                                          interval for subscribe error | `5m0s`
 `execution.parent-chain-reader.tx-timeout` | duration                                                      timeout when waiting for a transaction | `5m0s`
 `execution.parent-chain-reader.use-finality-data` | use l1 data about finalized/safe blocks | `true`
+`execution.recording-database.max-prepared` | int                                                          max references to store in the recording database | `1000`
 `execution.recording-database.trie-clean-cache` | int                                                      like trie-clean-cache for the separate, recording database (used for validation) | `16`
 `execution.recording-database.trie-dirty-cache` | int                                                      like trie-dirty-cache for the separate, recording database (used for validation) | `1024`
 `execution.rpc.allow-method` | strings                                                                     list of whitelisted rpc methods | None